lshvetsov/Spring_Tutorials/README.md

 - Spring Security: default password in the application settings and CSRF and CORS filter to ```localhost:4200```
 - In-memory DB
 - REST API on port 8080
+- Environment variables:
+  PAYROLL_API_PASS - password for a basic authentication call the API PAYROLL_GITHUB_CLIENTID - clientid for OAuth authentication with GitHub PAYROLL_GITHUB_CLIENT_SECRET - client secret for OAuth authentication with GitHub

 **Run**
 Standard IDEA run profile or CLI (JAVA_HOME should point to java 17 installation)